BESSER-PEARL/BESSER-education/lab2_web_modeling_editor/README.md

 # Lab 2 – Building a Full Application with the BESSER Web Modeling Editor

 ## 1. Introduction
-In this lab, you will use the **BESSER Web Modeling Editor** to model and generate a complete web application.
+In this lab, you will use the [**BESSER Web Modeling Editor**](https://editor.besser-pearl.org/) to model and generate a complete web application.

 The exercise covers:

 - Creating a new BESSER project
 - Modeling a simple domain using a **Class Diagram**
-- Defining an agent using a **State Machine**
+- Defining an agent (Chatbot)
 - Creating a user interface with the **No-Code UI Editor**
 - Generating and deploying the application
 - Populating the database using the provided **FastAPI endpoints**